Basil Coetzee: Style

+Death

 Basil Coetzee died during the night of 11 March 1998, after a long struggle with cancer, survived by five children and six grandchildren.
 His funeral took place on Saturday 14 March 1998 in Mitchell's Plain, and he is buried in the Garden of Eden in Ottery.
 Abdullah Ibrahim was one of those who paid tribute to Basil's memory at his funeral, announcing plans for the establishment of a Basil Manenberg Coetzee Music Academy in his memory.
 Coetzee's son, Basil Coetzee, Jr., played saxophone in the service.

 Albums

 Basil Coetzee's recording years spanned 1962–97, playing both tenor saxophone and flute.
 He has 18 recording sessions to his name, but his own compositions appear only on his Mountain Records releases.
 These albums include: